nanpy/nanpy/README.md

 How to build and install
 ------------------------

 Nanpy is composed by a Python part, that provides a library to use Arduino via Python and a server firmware.
+You can install Nanpy on a Raspberry too :)

-To install Nanpy just type (as root):
+To install Nanpy just type (as root, requires python-setuptools):

 	python setup.py install